 The SBCI's Constitution provides that there shall be a minimum of two and a maximum of nine directors, one of whom will be the Chief Executive Officer as an ex-officio member of the Board.
 The first directors were appointed by the Minister on the formation and registration of the SBCI.
 The Board may appoint subsequent directors on the nomination of the Minister and shall implement the terms of the Minister's nomination.
 The Chairperson is appointed by the Minister.
 A director's term of office shall not exceed five years.
-Details of the current directors and their appointment periods are set out on pages 19 to 21.
+Details of the current directors and their appointment periods are set out on pages 22 to 24.

-The Board conducts an annual evaluation of its own performance and its Committee's.
-In 2019, 2017 and 2016 this performance evaluation process was conducted internally.
-In 2018, in accordance with the requirement under Provision 4.6 of the Code of Practice for the Governance of State Bodies to have it externally facilitated every three years, the Board's performance evaluation process was conducted externally by Praesta.
+The Board conducts an annual evaluation of its own performance and that of its Committees.
+In 2020, 2019, 2017 and 2016 this performance evaluation process was conducted internally.
+In 2021, as was done in 2018, the Board's performance evaluation process will be conducted externally.
+This is in accordance with the requirement under Provision 4.6 of the Code of Practice for the Governance of State Bodies to have it externally facilitated every three years.

 The Board has established three committees to assist it in discharging its responsibilities, each with formal terms of reference: